Actindo-AG/Documentation/DataHub/UserInterface/ETLExtensions.md

 ### Configuration
 - *SourceUnit*
-  Select the appropriate unit of the source attribute to calculate the quantity value into the correct unit.
+  Select the appropriate unit of the source attribute to convert the quantity value into the correct unit.
 All units corresponding to the dimension of the destination attribute are displayed in the drop-down list.

 - *Mode destination unit*
   Select the appropriate unit mapping mode.
 The following modes are available:
   - **Configure manually**: The unit to be mapped to the destination attribute must be selected in the *Unit to convert to* drop-down list.
-The quantity value is calculated into the correct destination unit.
+The quantity value is converted into the correct destination unit.
   - **Keep unit**: The unit selected in the *SourceUnit* drop-down list is mapped to the destination attribute.
   - **Default unit of destination attribute**: The configured default destination unit is kept in the destination attribute.
-The quantity value is calculated into the correct destination unit.
+The quantity value is converted into the correct destination unit.

 - *Unit to convert to*
-  Select the appropriate unit of the destination attribute to calculate the quantity value into the correct unit.
+  Select the appropriate unit of the destination attribute to convert the quantity value into the correct unit.
 All units corresponding to the dimension of the destination attribute are displayed in the drop-down list.